 For some projects, you have to provide a health or police clearance certificate.
 This often concerns projects with food or children and teenagers.
 Please check out our FAQ to find out, how to obtain these certificates (under Health and Safety Certificate).

 The “impact” of your commitment may seem small at times, but you can be assured: Your support is needed and its impact often goes far beyond mere task fulfillment.
 In order for the time and effort you invest as a volunteer to be fully effective, there are some basic things to keep in mind:

 Even if you work for free, it is important that you stick to commitments.
 Volunteering requires a lot of self-motivation which might have reduced over night compared to the evening before when you signed up for a project.
-Please be aware that the people in the organization of your choice are counting on you and may have prepared especially for you.
+Please be aware that the organisation of your choice is counting on you and may have especially prepared something for you.
 If you cancel your assignment on short notice, they have wasted their time – and of course your helping hands are missing.

 Think about whether you want to help in the long term!

-Apart from the fact that you will enjoy work more when knowing processes and those you work with on the ground, the impact of your volunteering work is greater if you help in the long term.
-It is a great asset for the organization if they know and trust you, and if they do not need to explain each task to you again.
+But apart from the fact that you will enjoy your volunteering more when knowing the local procedures and your colleagues, the impact of your volunteering work is greater if you help in the long term.
+It is a great asset for the organisation if they know and trust you, and if they do not need to explain each task to you again.
 In addition, it makes a big difference, especially when working with people, whether you just “stop by” or if they can count on you in the long run.
-Therefore: If you really want to make a difference, try to support as regularly as possible.
+Therefore: If you really want to make a difference, try to support as regularly as possible